Maltose: Honey's Less Sweet Cousin

 What is maltose?
 While it's name sounds unfamiliar, and thus, potentially unhealthy, maltose is a healthier alternative to other conventional sweeteners.
-Maltose is an all-natural sweetener originating in China produced from distilling fermented grains, usually rice and malt.
-The ingredient list for maltose reads as follows: rice, water, malt.
+Maltose is an all-natural sweetener originating in China produced from distilling fermented grains, usually rice.
+The ingredient list for maltose reads as follows: rice and water.
 That's it!
 Scientifically, maltose is two glucose molecules combined - so no fructose in sight.
 It is also 50% less sweet than normal table sugar.
+It's been made since Ancient Chinese times and was often used to soothe sore throats and upset stomachs due to its high iron and mineral content.
+This is why we like to refer to it as the "honey of the East."

 Is maltose the same thing as brown rice syrup?
 Almost, the process of preparation differs slightly as brown rice syrup only contains about 50% of maltose while pure maltose is higher, yielding a thicker, less sweet syrup.
 The small amount of mineral content is negligible in both syrups.